Hyperunison/platform_documentation/README.md

 ## (5) Step-by-step-example: Run RNA-Seq analysis and Subsequent Differential Gene Expression Analysis

-## (5) Step-by-step-example: Run RNA-Seq analysis and Subsequent Differential Gene Expression Analysis

-To illustrate the various functionalies of the Unison data analysis platform, we are going to perform a differential gene expression analysis to determine which genes are perturbed by an experimental drug.

-### Select Dataset from the Unison data store

-### Submit the RNA-Seq dataset to the alignment pipeline

-### Perform downstream processing to create the downstream differential gene expression analysis and visualization of results

 ## Unison File Space and Workflows
 Logon to the Unison platform: